 - Complete observability from day one without additional tooling

-The 3x faster time to value MintMCP enables proves critical for teams validating AI agent workflows quickly.
+MintMCP’s managed deployment model can prove critical for teams validating AI agent workflows quickly.

-Enterprise AI Infrastructure Consolidation
+Enterprise AI infrastructure consolidation

 Unified platform benefits: